-NCATS urges rare disease community members to save the date for this meeting to officially launch the NCATS Toolkit for Patient-Focused Therapy Development website.
-Patients, their caregivers and patient-support organizational representatives are invited to attend to learn how the Toolkit can streamline the search for the right tools to help in their therapeutic development activities.
-Participants also will have the opportunity to provide additional insights into how the Toolkit can be expanded and otherwise made even more helpful.
-Watch this space for more details to come, including registration and agenda information.
+NCATS urges the patient community to save the date for this meeting to officially launch the NCATS Toolkit for Patient-Focused Therapy Development online resource portal.
+Patients, their caregivers and patient-support organizational representatives are invited to attend to learn how the toolkit can streamline the search for the right tools to help in their therapeutic development activities.
+Participants also will have the opportunity to provide input into how the toolkit can be expanded and made more useful.

 Sept.
 24―26, 2017

 Prague 4, 140 69

 NCATS Director Christopher P. Austin, M.D., will deliver a keynote address on Tuesday, Sept.
 26, 2017, during the “Developing More Predictive Preclinical Tools to Better Reach Proof of Concept” plenary session of Translational Medicine 2017.
 This third biannual conference, organized by the European Advanced Translational Research Infrastructure in Medicine (EATRIS), is open to a wide range of stakeholders, including academic researchers, funders, industry players and regulators, and will bring together international experts to discuss the latest advancements in translational medicine.

 The conference will focus on the latest approaches to increase chances of success in drug development, from novel in vitro systems to new biomarkers or clinical trial methodologies for patient selection and stratification.

 8:15 a.m. to 5 p.m.
 ET

 National Institutes of Health

 Bethesda, Maryland 20894